 What follows is a behind-the-scenes look at how to land high-profile guest posting opportunities.
 I'm going to give you a step-by-step process, and show you all my secret tricks.
 While my goal was to promote my new blog, the guest posting tactics discussed are an incredibly effective way to market any business online, including ecommerce sites.

-blog, an ecommerce business or a site for your consulting services.
+Before getting started, it's crucial that you have something of quality online to offer.
+This could be a blog, an ecommerce business or a site for your consulting services.
 It doesn't need to be expansive, but it does need to be high-quality material that showcases your writing abilities.

 I only had five or so posts published when I started pursuing the Shopify opportunity, but I'd spent up to eight hours on each.
-If you don't have a track record of content creation, you need to make up for it
+If you don't have a track record of content creation, you need to make up for it with quality work.

 You want to identify guest posting opportunities on sites that:

 - Target the specific audience you want to reach.